openimsdk/helm-charts/README.md

 ## Directory Structure
 + **docs/**: user-guide docs,how to use grafana and loki
 + **charts/**: Helm Charts for "openim-admin","openim-chat","openim-server","openim-web"
-+ **infra**: Contains Helm Charts/configurations for middleware OpenIM relies on(e.g. kafka,minio,mongodb,mysql,redis;prometheus and loki are also included).
++ **infra**: Contains Helm Charts/configurations for middleware OpenIM relies on(e.g. kafka,minio,mongodb,redis;prometheus and loki are also included).
 + **config-imserver.yaml**: openim-server's config file,Used to generate configmap for openim-server.
 + **config-chatserver.yaml**: openim-chat's config file,Used to generate configmap for openim-chat.
 + **k8s-adminfront-config.yaml**: custom values configurations for openim-admin chart